Examine the social, economic, and political impacts of globalization, westernization, and climate change in Oceania.

 Originally from Savai‘i, Samoa’s big island, Lise migrated to Utah in her early teens.
 She has a BA in psychology from Columbia College in Missouri and has worked as a rehabilitation services counselor for troubled and at-risk youths in Utah.
 As a certified law enforcement officer, she conducted public awareness programs in cognitive restructuring, anger management, and cultural competency for law enforcement agencies.
 She volunteered with the American Red Cross and Salt Lake County Mayor’s Council on Diversity Affairs.
 In 2011, she returned to Samoa and has worked as a social worker/counselor at National Health Services and clinical counselor at Fa’ataua Le Ola, a suicide prevention organization.
 Lise is a member of the Alcohol and Drugs Court of Samoa steering committee, Samoana Jazz and Arts Festival, and GLOW (Girls Leading Our World).
 She has been working with SIT since 2015.

-Ronna is currently the student welfare and campus life officer at the University of the South Pacific’s Alafua campus in Samoa.
-She also teaches Foundation Pacific History and Pacific Politics and presents local news for TV1 Samoa.
+Ronna is currently pursuing a master’s in education.
+She was recently the student welfare and campus life officer at the University of the South Pacific’s Alafua campus in Samoa.
+She also taught Foundation Pacific History and Pacific Politics and presented local news for TV1 Samoa.
 Ronna returned to Samoa in 2011 after serving as head teacher of an international community school.
 She has led and managed diverse teams of teachers and taught a range of age groups from preschool to university and adults.
 Ronna has a bachelor’s degree in business (marketing and management) from Manukau Institute of Technology, New Zealand, and postgraduate diplomas in tertiary teaching and education from the University of the South Pacific.
-She has been a program/academic assistant for SIT since 2013.
+She has been with the program since 2013.

 Lecturers for this program typically include: